Tenants Information & FAQs

 If a tenant thinks that their deposit is being withheld unfairly at the end of the tenancy they can raise a dispute through the scheme, free of charge.
 An impartial adjudicator will then decide how the deposit should be divided based on the evidence provided.

 Tenancy Deposit Scheme (TDS) is a government approved tenancy deposit protection scheme in England and Wales operated by The Dispute Service Ltd. The Dispute Service is an industry owned, not for profit company.

-What happens if my deposit is not protected by the Tenancy Deposit Scheme?
+What if my deposit is not protected by TDS?